WKaiZ/textbook/index.md

 ## Corrections

-As of the Spring 2025 semester, this textbook are still being actively maintained and updated.
+As of the Summer 2025 semester, this textbook is still being actively maintained and updated.

 If you see any parts that needs to be corrected, please open a Github issue [here](https://github.com/BerkeleyAI/textbook/issues).